-Perhaps one of the first important things children learn is that the Earth is round.
-It's an important illustration to children of the ways that reality can be different than it seems at first glance.
-This fact is poorly conveyed with a regular flat map.
-Globes are a beautiful and useful tool to convey some of the wonder of the world as it has been revealed to us by science.
+Children learn the Earth is round.
+It is a surprisingly relevant and important illustration for children today.
+Reality can be different than it seems at first glance.
+A fact poorly conveyed with a regular flat map.
+Globes are a beautiful and a tactile tool to convey the wonder of our planet.

 Globes as Decoration

 Globes have advantages as decoration.
 They come in wide varieties.
 There are classic desk globes, gemstone globes, extra-large floor globes, and even magnetic globes that seem to float in the air.
 The advantage in all these is the simple wonder of displaying our round Earth as it actually is.

 The globe is a physical object.
 It can be touched and felt.
 Flat maps do not afford the tactile feel of a globe.

 Experiments show certain people learn best when they experience facts physically.
 A visual aid, such as a flat map, is not enough for those who relate to ideas through their feel and touch.